 Oxygen masks cover the entire nose and mouth areas and are intended for higher flow rates and oxygen percentages.
 A good seal on the face is needed to deliver accurate oxygen amounts, and it’s important to never obstruct or block the vents outside of the mask that allow exhaled air to escape.
 Should you require an oxygen mask we will be happy to provide these to our oxygen therapy patients.

 No matter what type of oxygen therapy equipment you need, our team will show you how to work either Invacare’s Homefill Oxygen or a concentrator, so you can have the freedom to fill your tank at your convenience.
 We will even set up your oxygen system at your Charlotte home.

 Portable Oxygen Options

 There are many models and manufacturers of portable oxygen systems and devices, including the Invacare Homefill.
 Your physician can help decide whether you are able to tolerate a conserving device for your oxygen, which can increase your available options when it comes to portable oxygen.
 Most of the smaller devices either require a “pulse” dose of oxygen or only offer a continuous flow feature at 2 liters per minute.
 Your physician or a respiratory therapist should be able to determine whether you can trigger the conserving device.
 Basically with a nasal cannula in your nose, upon inhale, you will trigger the device to deliver you a burst of oxygen.
 As opposed to the unit or tank always delivering oxygen it only delivers it when you are going to use it, thus extending the length of time a tank will last.
-Portable concentrators are limited in the amount of oxygen they can produce and store, so all of the smaller models only offer the “pulse” conserving doses.

 Contact Us for Oxygen Therapy in Charlotte